 - Use between 700 and 1,000 words.

 - Discuss the company's goals and strategic mission.
-Be sure to tell the potential employees how they can grow their careers with your company.
+Be sure to tell the potential employees how they can grow their career with your company.

 Create an eye-catching title.